akimd/vcsn/doc/README.txt

 ostream: os, o
 istream: is

+The print functions take the printee first, then the stream.

 * Environment variables
 ** VCSN_BINARY
 Force ratexpset to build AST variadic nodes with only two children.